Equinix to open new data centre in Oman, connecting EMEA

-The new IBX data centre will be connected to strategic cable landing stations and subsea cable systems that terminate directly inside the facility.
+The new IBX data center will be connected to strategic cable landing stations and subsea cable systems that terminate directly inside the facility.
 Omantel is also investing in several subsea cable systems around the world in an effort to boost performance and security.

 "We are excited to work with Equinix on this project and accelerate how users experience cloud, content and next-gen communications.
-Today, data centre infrastructure sits at the heart of global ICT and enables all of us to enjoy the cloud-based apps and services we use every day,” says Omantel CEO Talal Al Mamari.
+Today, data center infrastructure sits at the heart of global ICT and enables all of us to enjoy the cloud-based apps and services we use every day,” says Omantel CEO Talal Al Mamari.

-“The planned IBX data centre with Equinix in Oman represents a massive step forward for Oman and the Middle Eastern ICT markets.
+“The planned IBX data center with Equinix in Oman represents a massive step forward for Oman and the Middle Eastern ICT markets.
 Working on this project will allow both companies to bring together their strong assets and enable a new era of telecommunications both locally and globally.
 Such partnership will further enhance Oman's competitiveness in the global digital economy and trade."